Odisha farmer builds electric car powered by solar panels

 Sushil Agarwal from Karanjia subdivision of Odisha's Mayurbhanj district built the car, powered by 850 Watts motor, 100 Ah/ 54 Volts of battery and can run 300 km on a single charge.

 Sushil Agarwal told ANI, "I have a workshop at home.
+During COVID-19 lockdown, I began working there to create this.
+It can run for 300 km after full charge".

 Similar CarsFind More Cars